Achat-Dev/Kepler/docs/getting_started.md

 > [!note]
 > The following applies to all operators listed here: the values / variables used must be of the same type.

+### 3.7 A note about variable and function names

+Variable